Mercedes E-Class saloon - MPG, running costs & CO2

 Mercedes E-Class MPG & CO2

 The E 220 d is the most fuel-efficient diesel.
-Mercedes’ latest 2.0-litre diesel engine claims an official economy of up to 53.3mpg, with the Sport model emitting 139g/km of CO2 giving it a Benefit-in-Kind rating in the higher bandings for company-car users.
+Mercedes’ latest 2.0-litre diesel engine claims an official economy figures of between 47.1-53.3mpg, with the Sport model emitting 139g/km of CO2 giving it a Benefit-in-Kind rating in the higher bandings for company-car users.

-If you covet the smooth power of a bigger six-cylinder diesel engine, the E 400 d doesn’t disappoint on either count, but is markedly less fuel-efficient, at up to 42.2mpg.
-Its CO2 emissions of 176g/km mean it sits in the top BiK banding, too, and insurance will be costlier.
+If you covet the smooth power of a bigger six-cylinder diesel engine, the E 400 d doesn’t disappoint on either count.
+However, it’s larger engine and 4MATIC four-wheel drive does make it markedly less fuel-efficient, managing between 39.2mpg to 42.2mpg.
+Its CO2 emissions of 181g/km mean it sits in the top BiK banding, too, and insurance will be costlier.

-Costing almost £10,000 less to buy, the entry-level E 200 2.0-litre petrol could suit private customers, returning up to 38.7mpg, but emissions of 165g/km place it in a high BiK banding, which will be a big turn off for company-car drivers.
+Costing almost £10,000 less to buy, the entry-level E 200 2.0-litre petrol could suit private customers, returning up to 38.7mpg.
+Emissions of 165g/km result in a high BiK banding, which will be a big turn off for company-car drivers.

 If fuel economy and emissions are less of a priority than performance, the other petrol-powered E-Class is the Mercedes AMG E 53 4MATIC.
 It’s very fast, boasting a 3.0-litre turbocharged V6 with 429bhp.
 That’s not the end of the story, either, because unlike the outgoing AMG E43, this is a hybrid ‘EQ’ model with a significant torque boost from its electric motor.
 This is more for improving performance than fuel-efficiency, though, but you’ll pay for that power with a 29.7mpg fuel consumption and 212g/km CO2 emissions.